TucakovNikola/TucakovNikola/README.md

-### Hi there, I'm Nikola - aka [Noah Tech]
+### Hi there, I'm Noah - aka [Noah Technologies]

 <br />

 ## I'm a self thought programmer and a gamer

-- 🔭 I’m currently working on a English-Course
+- 🔭 I’m currently working on a mastering Python
 - 🌱 I’m currently learning Python and JavaScript
-- 🥅 Goals: To become good at AI and MachineLerning
+- 🥅 Goals: To become good at AI and Web Development
-- ⚡ Fun fact: I love to draw and play video games and listen to music
+- ⚡ Fun fact about me: I love to play video games and listen to music

 ## Connect with me: